AstroMined/debtonator/src/services/README.md

 All services must follow the repository pattern for data access per ADR-014.
 Direct database queries through SQLAlchemy are prohibited - all data access must happen through repositories.

+### ADR-011 Compliance

+All services must follow the UTC datetime standards per ADR-011:

+1. **Always use datetime_utils.py functions** - Never use raw datetime functions
+2. **Store all datetimes in UTC** - Use timezone-aware datetimes in business logic
+3. **Use naive datetimes for database operations** - Database stores naive datetimes (semantically UTC)
+4. **Use inclusive date ranges** - Use start_of_day and end_of_day for inclusive ranges

 ### Repository Access through BaseService

 All services must: